mdgibson28/typescript-project-boilerplate/README.md

 A start project for building libraries in Typescript.

-- bundles with Rollup
+- Bundles with Rollup
-- lint with EsLint
+- Lint with EsLint
-- unit testing with Jest
+- Unit testing with Jest
-- documentation generation with Typedoc
+- Documentation generation with Typedoc

 ## Install dependencies